If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 If there is one thing that busy people value above all else, it’s brevity.

-In order to get your messages read ASAP, it’s best to make sure your opening email follows my ASAP rule: as short as possible.
+In order to get your messages read ASAP, it’s best to make sure your opening email follows a separate ASAP rule: as short as possible.

 I wouldn’t put a set limit on email length, because it’s a case by case basis.
-The important thing to remember is to always edit your emails at least once to trim unnecessary information, people don’t need your enthralling life story over email, they just need “Who, what, why” so they can get back to business.
+The important thing to remember is to always edit your emails at least once to trim unnecessary information.

 Emails are all business and you should treat them as such.
 Get to the incentive on why the other person should respond right away.